90TH VIFOR PHARMA GROUP ANNUAL SHAREHOLDER MEETING

 Vifor Pharma Ltd. - 90TH VIFOR PHARMA GROUP ANNUAL SHAREHOLDER MEETINGVifor Pharma Ltd. / 90TH VIFOR PHARMA GROUP ANNUAL SHAREHOLDER MEETING .
 Processed and transmitted by Nasdaq Corporate Solutions.
 The issuer is solely responsible for the content of this announcement.

 All proposals of the Board of Directors approved by shareholders Election of Jacques Theurillat to the Board of Directors Re-election of standing members of the Board of Directors Dividend of CHF 2.00 approved AT THE 90TH ANNUAL SHAREHOLDER MEETING OF THE VIFOR PHARMA GROUP, SHAREHOLDERS APPROVED ALL PROPOSALS PUT FORTH BY THE BOARD OF DIRECTORS, ELECTED JACQUES THEURILLAT TO THE BOARD OF DIRECTORS AND RE-ELECTED ALL STANDING MEMBERS OF THE BOARD OF DIRECTORS.
-302 SHAREHOLDERS ATTENDED THE MEETING.
-68.8% OF THE SHARE CAPITAL WAS REPRESENTED.
+302 SHAREHOLDERS REPRESENTING 54.5% OF THE SHARE CAPITAL ATTENDED THE MEETING.

 Shareholder approvalsShareholders approved the 2017 Vifor Pharma Annual Report, the Vifor Pharma Ltd. 2017 Annual Financial Statements and the Vifor Pharma Group 2017 Consolidated Financial Statements.
 The maximum possible 2019 remuneration for the Board of Directors and Executive Committee was clearly approved as well as the 2017 Remuneration Report consultative vote.
 Shareholders also discharged the members of the Board of Directors and the Corporate Executive Committee for the financial year 2017 and supported an extension of the Authorized Capital until 15 May 2020 by approving the respective amendment to the Articles of Association.
 A dividend of CHF 2.00, as proposed by the Board of Directors, was approved and will be paid to shareholders on 22 May 2018.